What is the Consent. Get It. Full Stop. campaign?

-The University of Kent has launched a sex-positive campaign to embed and promote consent into the fabric of our staff and student bodies.
+The University of Kent has launched a sex-positive campaign to cultivate and strengthen a culture of consent in our community of staff and students.

 Join us in making our university the safest it can be.

 - We want you to know what the procedures, expectations, and actions taken within the university are.

 - We want to be transparent with you about our approach and response to sexual misconduct and harassment.

 - We want you to know the support we offer and how you can access it.

 If you are in danger or need of urgent medical care or attention, please call 999 immediately and ask for an ambulance/police.

 Consent is agreeing by choice and having the freedom and capacity to make that choice.